MattWesemann/Compiler/README.md

     $ mkdir Hellman
     $ cd Hellman
     $ git clone https://github.com/MattWesemann/Compiler.git

+Try running:

+    $ ./build

+to automatically cmake, make, and create the build directory (with `frontend` in it).

 Make a build directory (naming doesn't matter).
 While the code should work in or out of the source directory, it may be more convenient to keep everything packaged under another directory.